IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

 complete_check_times
-  The maximum number of time that is used for periodic checks of the workflow status.
+  The maximum number of checks that can be made of the workflow status.

   | **required**: False